marksie1988/home-assistant-config/README.md

 ### ZigBee

-I am currently in the process of getting the Conbee II and will be expanding more once this arrives.
+I have just redeployed Hassio with the Conbee II attached, I have setup DeConz for connecting the devices to HA.

-I plan on using this with DeCONZ
+This currently controls my Ikea TRÅDFRI lights

 ### Network